LOS ANGELES, CA 90025

-Joint Rehab and Sport Medical Center - Logo
+Joint Rehab and Sport Medical Center favicon

-Medical research and clinical observation has clearly shown that cartilage has poor ability to spontaneously repair itself.
+has clearly shown that cartilage has poor ability to spontaneously repair itself.
 Traditional treatments such as microfracture (a surgical option that creates small holes in the bone to allow blood flow to the damaged cartilage area in an attempt to stimulate new cartilage growth), bone drilling and autologous osteochondral graft (cartilage from one area patched into the “hole”) were not fully satisfactory to fulfill the patient needs.
-This is why medical research centers on regenerative medicine (bone marrow aspirate concentrate injections or sometimes referred to as bone marrow stem cell therapy) as treatments that should be further researched and possibly be considered the future of treatment for degenerative joint disease.
+This is why medical research centers on regenerative medicine (bone marrow aspirate concentrate injections or sometimes referred to as stem cell injections) as possible care methods that should be further researched.

 We are proud to have authored numerous research papers and forthcoming research papers on the use of stem cells in regenerative healing.
 These include the following peer-reviewed studies.